pauleveritt/pycharm_companion/docs/tutorials/react_typescript/presentation_components/index.rst

 see whether the state actually updated.
 The responsibility is spread a bit between the two components.

-Let's first write tests for the increment function:
+Let's first write tests in ``App.test.tsx`` for the increment function:

 .. code-block:: typescript